 How does a deductible differ from a premium?

 The premium is the amount you pay for your auto insurance coverage regardless of whether you make an insurance claim.
 If you are fortunate enough not to get into an accident or incur any damage to your vehicle, the premium is the only cost you will pay during the coverage period.
 Generally, the more coverage you select, the higher your premium will be.
-State laws dictate the minimum amount of car insurance you will need, and the cost for getting into an accident without insurance is hefty.
+State laws dictate the minimum amount of car insurance you will need, and the cost of getting into an accident without insurance is hefty.
 Avoid fines and the cost of a major accident by making sure you don’t lapse on payments.

 Who is covered by my auto insurance?